Mita Vashisht: Film and television

-She has also produced and directed television programs and documentaries.
+Vashisht has produced and directed television programs and documentaries.
 In 2012 she directed the documentary film She, of the Four Names, commissioned by Public Services Broadcasting Trust, India.
 (PSBT) based on Lal Ded.

 In recent years Vashisht played a key role in Ekta Kapoor's Kahani Ghar Ghar ki.
-The portrayal of Trishna took the serial to new TRP heights, beating the sister rival serial Kyonki Saas Bhi Kabhi Bahu Thi for the first time in six years of its running.
 She played the role of the principal on the show Suvreen Guggal on Channel V India and Akbar's evil stepmother in the serial, Jodha Akbar on Zee TV.
-She was highly appreciated by the audience for her negative portrayal of Jethi Maa from TV Series Kaala Teeka.
+She was appreciated by the audience for her negative portrayal of Jethi Maa from TV Series Kaala Teeka.